A Little About us

 Community Engagament Intern

-Harmony O. Madu is passionate about maternal health equity and the life-long success of Black families & individuals across the diaspora.
+Harmony O. Madu (she/her) is passionate about maternal health equity and the life-long success of Black families & individuals across the diaspora.
 Harmony is from Abingdon, Maryland and is currently pursuing a Bachelor of Arts in Public Health Studies from Johns Hopkins University.
 Harmony has served as a Patient Advocate at the Johns Hopkins Bayview Medical Center, embarked on health equity research at the Kennedy Krieger Institute’s Center for Diversity in Public Health, and is a currently training to become a Certified Breastfeeding Specialist in the Bloom Lactation Cohort.
 In her role as an intern, Harmony hopes to continuously expand her knowledge and skillset in maternal health and reproductive justice to be able to diligently serve and advocate for her communities.

 Lauren Arrington, DNP, CNM, FACNM